 UBS Wealth Management onboarding process

-If you’d like to work with UBS Wealth Management, the first step is to find a local advisor or branch.
+- Find a local advisor or branch: If you’d like to work with UBS Wealth Management, the first step is to find a local advisor or branch.
 On the firm’s website, you can enter in your ZIP code, and it will tell you the nearest locations.
-Another option is to fill out a brief form, providing your name, contact information, portfolio size (less than or more than $250,000) and some information on what you need help with.
+Another option is to fill out a brief form, providing your name, contact information, portfolio size and some information on what you need help with.
 UBS Wealth Management will use this information to find nearby advisors, and you’ll then fill out the new client questionnaire so the firm can help you pick the best advisor match, based on your goals.

-During the first meeting with an advisor, they will get to know your financial goals, risk tolerance and timeline.
+- Meet with an advisor: During the first meeting with an advisor, they will get to know your financial goals, risk tolerance and timeline.
 From there, they will consider which of the UBS Wealth Management programs is the best fit and come up with a strategy for your portfolio.
-At this point, your advisor will also set the asset-based fee and manager’s fee, if applicable.
-If you’re happy with the terms, you can then approve the contract to launch your new portfolio.

-The individual advisor will be in charge of keeping in touch with you and managing your portfolio.
-Once a year though, UBS Wealth Management will check in on your portfolio’s performance and make sure the advisor is doing a good job, by comparing their portfolio recommendation against the appropriate market benchmarks.
+- Stay in touch: The individual advisor will be in charge of keeping in touch with you and managing your portfolio.
+Once a year, UBS Wealth Management will check in on your portfolio’s performance and make sure the advisor is doing a good job, by comparing their portfolio recommendation against the appropriate market benchmarks.

 Is UBS Wealth Management right for you?

 But the firm’s size does have downsides.
 It can feel overwhelming navigating all of the different programs, and you won’t get personalized attention from senior management, like you might at a boutique RIA.
-In addition, UBS Wealth Management’s fees can potentially be very high.
+In addition, UBS Wealth Management’s fees can potentially run high.

 A lot depends on whether you get along with the local advisor you’re matched with, since they design the portfolio and negotiate the fees.
-If you’d like more information on UBS Wealth Management, it may be worth setting that initial meeting so you can ask questions and see whether there’s a personality fit and take it from there.
+Before you make your decision, be sure to research multiple firms to ensure you find the right advisor for you.